21+ Free Things to do in Reykjavik (+ free download)

-Hafnarfjordur Museum is sort of like a “living” museum which showcases artefacts and photographs of the town of Hafnarfjordur (settlement exhibition of the town).
-The museum items and display is house in 6 different homes within the town.
+Hafnarfjordur Museum is sort of like a “living” museum that showcases artifacts and photographs of the town of Hafnarfjordur (settlement exhibition of the town).
+The museum items and the display exhibits are housed in 6 different homes within the town.
 These houses are

 - Pakkhúsið (history and toy exhibition)

 - Siggubær (fisherman’s maisonette)

 - Beggubúð, (merchant house)